nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Deleting a task

-1. Deleting a task while all tasks are being shown
+1. Deleting a task while all tasks(more than 3 tasks) are being shown

    1. Prerequisites: List all tasks using the `list-task` command.
-Multiple tasks in the list.
+Multiple(more than 3 tasks) tasks in the list.

+   1. Test case: `delete-task 1 3`<br>
+      Expected: First task and third task is deleted from the list.
+Title of the deleted tasks are shown in the status message.

    1. Test case: `delete-task 1`<br>
       Expected: First task is deleted from the list.
 Title of the deleted task shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete-task 0`<br>
       Expected: No task is deleted.
-Error details shown in the status message. index is not a non-zero unsigned integer.
+Error details shown in the status message. index is not a non-zero integer.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete-task`, `delete-task x`, `...` (where x is larger than the list size or negative number)<br>
       Expected: Similar to previous.

-1. _{ more test cases … }_
+### Exiting the program

+1. Exiting the program

+ 1. Test case: `exit`<br>
+    Expected: The window of the program will close.

 ### Saving data